StackStorm/st2docs/docs/source/install/vagrant.rst

 Requirements
 ------------
 `Vagrant <https://www.vagrantup.com/>`_ and `Virtualbox <https://www.virtualbox.org/>`_ are required.
-If you're not familiar with Vagrant, we recommend to take a look at `Introduction to Vagrant <https://www.vagrantup.com/intro/index.html>`_.
+If you're not familiar with Vagrant, we recommend looking at `Introduction to Vagrant <https://www.vagrantup.com/intro/index.html>`_.

 Quick Start
 -----------